-\textbf{Shared or Respective Prototypes, Joint or Respective UOT.} This study isolates two important design choices inside our \textsc{Together} stage.
-When shared prototypes are off, each modality uses its own prototype sets.
-When joint UOT is off, we compute UOT separately per modality for their prototype tokens.
-When both are on, we concatenate prototype tokens from both modalities and solve a joint UOT with a dummy sink column and curriculum mass.
-As shown in \textbf{Table~\ref{table:table_ablation_together}}, moving from respective prototypes and respective UOT to \emph{shared prototypes} adds \textbf{+0.3\%} in Overall, and further enabling \emph{joint UOT} adds another \textbf{+0.9\%} (\textbf{+1.2\%} in total).
-These results indicate that a shared prototype bank together with a joint transport plan calibrates cross-modal evidence under a shared assignment geometry more effectively than solving two isolated plans, yielding more coherent cross-modal alignment.
+\myparagraph{Shared vs.\ Respective Prototypes and Joint vs.\ Respective UOT.} We further analyze two design choices within the \textsc{Together} stage.
+When shared prototypes are disabled, each modality maintains its own prototype set.
+When joint UOT is disabled, optimal transport is solved independently for each modality.
+With both components enabled, prototype tokens from both modalities are concatenated and matched through a joint UOT plan with a dummy sink and curriculum mass.
+Results in {Table~\ref{table:table_ablation_together}} show that replacing modality-specific prototypes with shared prototypes improves Overall C-index by \textbf{+0.3\%}.
+Further enabling joint UOT improves performance by an additional \textbf{+0.9\%}, resulting in a total gain of \textbf{+1.2\%}.
+This indicates that a shared prototype space combined with a unified transport plan yields more coherent cross-modal alignment.